Sathwik-Krishtipati/CS535_Data-mining/README.md

 Problem 4: Test DDPM on MNIST dataset.
 Visualize the denoising process (You should output a figure like Fig. 6 in the paper).

 Problem 5: Perform an interpolation experiment with your trained model from Problem 4 (You should output a figure like Fig. 8 in the paper).

-Topic 3: Image Classification with Normalizing Flows
+### TOPIC 3: Image Classification with Normalizing Flows

 Reference papers: